 What should you not wear while winter kayaking?

-Avoid weighty clothes, waders, and anything that puts your safety at risk.
+Avoid weighty clothes, waders, and anything that risks your safety.

-Kayak fishing in the winter can be an enjoyable experience, but with so many hazards involved, it is necessary to play it safe.
+Kayak fishing in the winter can be an enjoyable experience, but with so many hazards, it is necessary to play it safe.
 By preparing yourself with proper gear and clothing, you will be ready to go this winter.

 Remembering safety first is an essential part of winter kayaking, and you should always dress appropriately and take every precaution necessary.